level-two/RetroSwift/README.md

 # RetroSwift

-This framework provides the approach to API contract definition in the Retrofit-like fashion on Swift.
+This library provides the approach to API contract definition in the Retrofit-like fashion on Swift.

 It gives possibility to define API in this way: